bulwark-crypto/Press-Pack/README.md

 	Logo			Full Logo design, in all variants
 	Social Images		Images for Social Media application Symbol			Bulwark Symbol only, in all variants
+	Block Explorer		Block Explorer logo in standard and reversed Home Node		Home Node logo in standard and reversed